 In the case of wheels, the only coefficient in the equation that is affected is the drag.
 Which is dependent on the shape of the object that air is passing through or around.

-So as you can expect with this the more aero that the wheelset is, the easier it will be for wind to pass around the object and thus will improve your race time.
+So as you can expect with this the more aero than the wheelset is, the easier it will be for wind to pass around the object and thus will improve your race time.

-In this video which is just an example of aero performance
+This video is just an example of aero performance

 The same rider transitioned to a pair of Zipp Wheels and rode for 51 minutes at the same cadence but used only 344 watts of power.

 As you can see from this example.
 The major change was not a massive improvement in speed but the rider was able to ride for twice the duration using less effort and maintain the same speed!